dohaalnabahin/Prediction-of-Product-Sales/README.md

 - **R² = 0.59** — explains 59% of the variation in product sales
 - **MAE = $741** — predictions are off by ~$741 on average
-- **Well-balanced** — training score (0.72) vs test score (0.59) shows minimal overfitting
+- **Well-balanced** — training (0.72) vs test (0.59) shows no severe overfitting

-The Default Random Forest had a training R² of 0.93 but only 0.55 on test data — a clear sign of overfitting.
-Tuning with GridSearchCV corrected this and improved generalization.
+The Default Random Forest had a training R² of 0.93 but only 0.55 on test — a clear sign of overfitting that GridSearchCV corrected.

 ---

-## 💡 Recommendations for Stakeholders
+## 💡 Final Recommendations for Stakeholders

+Based on both models' insights, here are the key recommendations:

-- **Invest in pricing strategy** — Max Price has the strongest measurable impact on sales
+1. **Prioritize pricing strategy** — Max Price is the #1 driver of sales in both models.
+Products with higher price points consistently outperform lower-priced alternatives.

-- **Investigate low-visibility products** — improving shelf placement could unlock untapped revenue
-- **Prioritize high-performing outlet types** — certain store formats consistently generate higher sales
-- **Focus on high-margin product categories** — not all product types perform equally across store locations
+2. **Invest in Supermarket Type3 locations** — These stores generate the highest sales by a wide margin.
+Expanding presence in this format would have the greatest revenue impact.

+3. **Reassess Grocery Store strategy** — Grocery stores are the strongest negative predictor of sales.
+Consider whether the product mix or pricing needs adjustment for this channel.

+4. **Improve product visibility** — The Random Forest identified Visibility as the 3rd most important feature (~10% importance).
+Better shelf placement could meaningfully boost sales for underperforming products.

+5. **Focus on high-value categories** — Seafood and Supermarket-exclusive products consistently outperform.
+Expanding these categories in high-performing stores could maximize revenue.

 ---